markrogoyski/math-php/README.md

 License
 -------

-Math PHP is licensed under the MIT License.
+MathPHP is licensed under the MIT License.